AWegnerGitHub/SE_Zephyr_VoteRequest_bot/README.md

  - Flag Request: `flag-pls`, `flag-plz` and if any of these appear in the `[tag:*-pls]`/`[tag:*-plz]` format.
  - Spam: `spam`
  - Close/Delete Votes: `nuke-pls`, `nuke-plz` and if any of these appear in the `[tag:*-pls]`/`[tag:*-plz]` format

+The value `should_post` is a boolean value that indicates whether a match to this pattern should trigger the bot posting the match.
+If set to `False`, the bot will silently save information to the database without posting a notice.

 ### Important Note